What to do if you hit a parked car

 • Explanation of what happened

 If you were driving someone else’s vehicle when you hit a parked car, you must leave the name and address of the car’s owner as well.
 You can also include insurance company information.
-Keep the note simple, and don't say anything about fault.
+Keep the note simple, and don't admit fault.

 Tuck the note securely under the windshield wiper.